Batch Objects

 In addition to the methods mentioned above, Batch objects have the following additional methods:

-merge_shapes() -> Batch
+- merge_shapes() -> Batch

-Merge all shapes in the batch into a single shape where possible.
+- Merge all shapes in the batch into a single shape where possible.
 This is useful for creating complex shapes from simpler ones.
 This does not modify the batch object or the shapes in it.
-It returns a new Batch object that contains the merged shapes.
+It returns a new

-set_attribs(attrib: str, value: Any, key: callable=None) -> Self
+Batchobject that contains the merged shapes. - set_attribs(attrib: str, value: Any, key: callable=None) -> Self

 Set the specified attribute for all applicable items in the batch.
 The attribute can be any attribute of the items in the batch, if an item doesn't have the given attribute then it will be ignored.
 This is useful for applying a common attribute to all items in the batch.

-If the optional key argument is provided, it should be a callable that takes an item as an argument and returns a boolean value.
-The attribute will only be set for items that return True when passed to the key function.
+keyargument is provided, it should be a callable that takes an item as an argument and returns a boolean value.
+The attribute will only be set for items that return True when passed to thekeyfunction.For example, if you want to set the fill color of all shapes in the batch with more than 4 vertices, you can use the following code:

 This will set the fill color of all shapes in the batch with more than 4 vertices to red.